jh3nd3rs0n/argmatey/README.md

          * Invoked after parsing and handling the command line
          * arguments.
          *
-         * A non-empty Optional Integer can be returned as a status
+         * A non-null Integer can be returned as a status code
-         * code which will terminate any further parsing and
+         * which will terminate any further parsing and handling
-         * handling of the command line arguments.
+         * of the command line arguments.
          */
         @Override
-        protected Optional<Integer> afterHandleArgs() {
+        protected Integer afterHandleArgs() {
             /*
              * Post parsing stuff can happen here...
              */
-            return Optional.empty();
+            return null;
         }

         /*
          * Invoked after parsing and handling the next part of the
          * command line argument or the next command line argument.
          *
-         * A non-empty Optional Integer can be returned as a status
+         * A non-null Integer can be returned as a status code
-         * code which will terminate any further parsing and
+         * which will terminate any further parsing and handling
-         * handling of the command line arguments.
+         * of the command line arguments.
          */
         @Override
-        protected Optional<Integer> afterHandleNext() {
+        protected Integer afterHandleNext() {
-            return Optional.empty();
+            return null;
         }

         /*
          * Invoked before parsing and handling the command line
          * arguments.
          *
-         * A non-empty Optional Integer can be returned as a status
+         * A non-null Integer can be returned as a status code
-         * code which will terminate any further parsing and
+         * which will terminate any further parsing and handling
-         * handling of the command line arguments.
+         * of the command line arguments.
          */
         @Override
-        protected Optional<Integer> beforeHandleArgs() {
+        protected Integer beforeHandleArgs() {
             // initialization
             this.columnLimit = 76; // default
             this.decodingMode = false;
             this.file = null;
             this.garbageIgnored = false;
-            return Optional.empty();
+            return null;
         }

         /*
          * Invoked before parsing and handling the next part of the
          * command line argument or the next command line argument.
          *
-         * A non-empty Optional Integer can be returned as a status
+         * A non-null Integer can be returned as a status code
-         * code which will terminate any further parsing and
+         * which will terminate any further parsing and handling
-         * handling of the command line arguments.
+         * of the command line arguments.
          */
         @Override
-        protected Optional<Integer> beforeHandleNext() {
+        protected Integer beforeHandleNext() {
-            return Optional.empty();
+            return null;
         }

         /*